Egypt Vacation: Itinerary Ideas for 8 Days

 We then had a daunting 3.5 hour drive back towards Luxor.
 On the way, we stopped at the Aswan High Dam to take a look at the construction.
 At that point, it had reached 113°F!
 We almost couldn’t even tolerate being off the bus!

-Eventually we reunited with our falucca group members, and took a tiny boat across Lake Nassar to the island temple complex of Philae.
+Eventually we reunited with our felucca group members, and took a tiny boat across Lake Nassar to the island temple complex of Philae.
 We had it mostly to ourselves, which made exploring it very peaceful.
 Philae Temple is dedicated to the goddess Isis, and was built around 360 BC.

 Day 4: NILE RIVER CRUISE